CircleTree/enom_pro/src/README.txt

 Upload enom_srv.php to the /whmcs/ directory
 Copy the templates to your active WHMCS template.
-	If you have customized your templates, see the eNom PRO Admin page for instructions
-Go to the admin -> addons panel & activate
+	If you have customized your templates, see http://mycircletree.com/client-area/knowledgebase.php?action=displayarticle&id=57 Go to the admin -> addons panel & activate
 Enter License key & Select the Admin Groups you want
 	to give access to the addon